drupalprojects/drush-vagrant/README.md

 Drush 4.x is required (and 5.x support is planned).
 Drush can be installed in a number of ways, as detailed here: http://drupalcode.org/project/drush.git/blob/HEAD:/README.txt#l30

+NFS (Network File System) is pre-installed on many, if not most Unix-like OSes.
+If it isn't already, a recent version should be easy to install using your OS's preferred packaging method.

 Compatible releases of Vagrant, VirtualBox and Drush are available in Debian's Testing branch, and so can be installed (along with all dependencies) with a